-On a rolling basis beginning (date):

-Х By (date): 1-Jul

-Other:

-C17 Reply policy for admitted applicants (fill in one only)

-Must reply by (date):

-No set date

-х Must reply by May 1st or within 2 weeks if notified thereafter

-Other:

-Deadline for housing deposit (MMDI 1-May Amount of housing deposit: \$100

-Refundable if student does not enroll? x Yes, in full Yes, in part

-Yes, in р No

-C18 Deferred admission

-Yes No Does your institution allow students to postpone enrollment after admission? Х If yes, maximum period of postponement: 1 semester

-C19 Early admission of high school students

-Does your institution allow high school students to enroll as full-time, first-time, first-year students one year or more before high school graduation?
+x On a rolling basis beginning (date): By (date): Other: 1-Jul - C17 Reply policy for admitted applicant nts (fill in one only) X Must reply by (date): No set date Must reply by May 1st or within Other: 2 weeks if notified the reafter Deadline for housing deposit (MMD) Amount of housing deposit: 1-May \$100 - X Refundable if student does not enro Yes, in full Yes, in part No 11?
+C18 Deferred admission NL.
+Does your institution allow students to postpone enrollme ent after admission?
+Yes X No If yes, maximum period of postpone ment: 1 semester C19 Early admission of high school st udents Yes No Does your institution allow high school time, first-year students one year or Х